fast-programmer/outboxer/README.md

 1. When an event is created in your SQL database, Outboxer automatically creates a queued message record with a polymorphic association to your event in the same database transaction.

-2. A high performance message publisher script then buffers those queued messages for concurrent publishing
+2. A high performance message publisher script then buffers those queued messages for concurrent publishing.

 ## Installation